pelias/query/README.md

 #### More Examples

-The above are an examples of how you can compose queries which are testable, debuggable and re-usable, they can also be mixed & matched with other queries to build even more complex queries.
+The above are examples of how you can compose queries which are testable, debuggable and re-usable, they can also be mixed & matched with other queries to build even more complex queries.

 Rather than trying to document an exaustive list of geospatial and liguistic queries here; we have added a bunch of examples in the [examples directory](https://github.com/pelias/query/tree/master/examples).